 All library branches offer free computer and Wi-Fi access and run workshops on using new technologies - please contact library staff.
 Please refer to Council's Acceptable Use Policy.

 Printing, scanning and photocopying facilities are available - charges apply.

-Scenic Rim regional libraries provide access to ebooks, audio books and online magazines, as well as online language learning, online adult education courses and Literacy Planet (an Australian literacy resource).
-Library members can download the relevant app (for example Borrowbox or RBdigital) and access a variety of recent ebook and eaudio releases.
+Scenic Rim Regional Libraries provide access to eBooks, eAudio books and online magazines, as well as online language learning, online adult education courses and Literacy Planet (an Australian literacy resource).
+Library members can download the relevant app (for example Borrowbox) and access a variety of recent eBook and eAudio releases.
 Patrons may borrow 10 digital items for 14 days.

 Scenic Rim Libraries run a variety of programs for all ages throughout the year including bookclubs, school holiday activities, storytelling, craft groups, computer classes and iPad workshops.
 Please check the What's On page for more information, or contact your local branch.

 A housebound service is available for residents of the Scenic Rim region who are genuinely in need.
 Please contact your nearest library branch for further information.